 Joint Undergrad Graduate Mentorship Program – JUMP

-The JUMP program seeks to enhance the retention of undergraduates in all sciences through direct interaction with graduate student mentors.
+The JUMP program seeks to enhance the retention of undergraduates in all areas of STEM through direct interaction with graduate student mentors.
 By building relationships between undergrad and grad students, we hope to enhance the personal, educational, and career skills that will allow students to excel in their undergraduate scientific career, as well as provide them the tools they need to start the next stage of their scientific endeavors.

 The goal of this program is to establish mentoring relationships between undergraduates interested in science careers with graduate students in scientific disciplines at the University of Oregon.
 Graduate students first apply for open mentor positions, and the undergraduate students apply and are chosen to work with a specific graduate student (no more than four undergrads per grad student) with undergraduate seniority, interest, and investment in the mentoring process as selection criteria.